Quantum-Centric Algorithm for Sample-Based Krylov Diagonalization: Sample-based Krylov Quantum Diagonalization (SKQD)

-Let $H$ denote the Hamiltonian of a system of $n$ qubits, acting on an $N = 2^n$-dimensional Hilbert space.
-We are interested in approximating the ground-state energy of $H$.
+We are interested in approximating the ground-state energy of a Hamiltonian $H$ defined for $n$ qubits.
+Let $N=2^n$.
 Let $\ket{\psi_0}$ denote an initial (reference) state.
-The quantum Krylov subspace $\mathcal{S}$ is generated by the time-evolved states

-where $k \in \{0, 1, \dots, d-1\}$ and $\Delta{t}$ is a chosen time step.
-This construction reduces the exponentially large $N$-dimensional Hilbert space to a subspace of dimension~$d$.
-By projecting the Hamiltonian onto $\mathcal{S}$, we get the following generalized eigenvalue problem:
+Similar to KQD (see \cref{sec:methods}), we consider the following time-evolved states, also known as Krylov states: